If you’re here, you probably have questions about CUPE and how we may be able to help you and your workplace.

-The Canadian Union of Public Employees (CUPE) fights to protect your rights as a worker, for fairness in your workplace and ensure respect from your employer.
+The Canadian Union of Public Employees (CUPE) fights to protect your rights as a worker, for fairness in your workplace, and ensure respect from your employer.
 We are all about building solidarity among workers to improve working conditions for all.
-Being a CUPE member means you have the materials, information, programs, and the staff expertise needed to meet the employer on equal terms and negotiate better working conditions.
+Being a CUPE member means you have the materials, information, programs, and the experienced staff needed to meet the employer on equal terms and negotiate better working conditions.

 Currently, our unionization efforts in New Brunswick are focused (but not limited to) the following sectors: